feathers-plus/authentication-local-management/docs.md

 ## Hooks
 The service does not itself handle creation of a new user account nor the sending of the initial sign up verification request.
 Instead hooks are provided for you to use with the `users` service `create` method.
-If you set a service path other than the default of `'authManagement'`, the custom path name must be passed into the hook.
+If you set a service path other than the default of `'localManagement'`, the custom path name must be passed into the hook.

-### `verifyHooks.addVerification( path = 'authManagement' )`
+### `verifyHooks.addVerification( almServicePath = 'localManagement' )`

 ```javascript
 const verifyHooks = require('feathers-authentication-management').hooks;